PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/changing-page/+page.md

 :::

 ## That's it!
-Good work, now you know how to navigate between the pages in your app! 🥳 But know that the `Button` component is just one way to take the user to another page; there exists more ways you can use.
+Good work, now you know how to navigate between pages in your app! 🥳 But do know that the `Button` component is just one way to take the user to another page; there exists other ways you can use too.
 Learn more about these in future tutorials.

 When you are ready, continue with the tutorial [Fundamentals 6.
 Sizing GUI Components](../sizing-gui-components/).